Welcome to the website of Ratley and Upton Parish Council.

 Please use the navigation menus on the left or top of pages to browse topics on this site, or the search tool in the top banner.

-Ratley, Edgehill and Upton is the highest parish in Warwickshire, at 200m (660ft) above sea level.
+Ratley, Edgehill and Upton is the highest parish in Warwickshire, at 210m (689ft) above sea level.
 It is a rural parish with no major employers located in the parish.
-It is located atop a wooded escarpment at the northern extent of the Cotswold AONB - and shares much of the charm and beauty of that area - although the bedrock here is a local speciality (Hornton Stone) that was originally quarried and worked in the Parish.
-With a greater Iron content than the typically pale Cotswold stone - the Hornton Stone gives a honey hue to majority of the local buildings that are built from it.
+It is located atop a wooded escarpment at the northern extent of the Cotswold AONB and shares much of the charm and beauty of that area.
+The bedrock here is a local speciality (Hornton Stone) that was originally quarried and worked in the Parish.
+With a greater Iron content than the typically pale Cotswold stone, the Hornton Stone gives a honey hue to majority of the local buildings that are built from it.

-After the last boundary changes, it is part of the Kenilworth and Southam Parilamentary Constituency - and at local government Stratford District Council and Warwickshore County Council.
+After the last boundary changes, it is part of the Kenilworth and Southam Parliamentary Constituency – and at local government Stratford District Council and Warwickshire County Council.

-At the Millenium, to mark this context, a stone Obelisk was erected in a prominent position at a junction in the parish.
-The inscription reads "Cradled in the Past, Poised for the Future".
+To mark the Millennium a Hornton stone Obelisk was erected in a prominent position at the junction by the Hornton Masonry Works.
+The inscription reads “Cradled in the Past, Poised for the Future“.

-For more details, please have a look at our Residents' Information Pack
+For more details, please have a look at our Resident’s Information Pack, see below.